 Its advantages include having more headroom and being less likely to break than a gable roof because of its steeper walls.
 On the other hand, it is not as easy to build or maintain as gable roofs.

 Mansard roofs are also known as french roofs, this type of roof has two slopes on each side and ends at its peak in the middle.
 This is another type of roof that is most suitable for areas with a lot of snow.
 It will have less headroom than gambrel roofs but more than gable roofs.
-The advantage of this type of roof are its steep walls which make it look more massive and can also be used as space savers.
+The advantage of this type of roof are its steep walls, which make it look more massive and can also be used as space savers.

 A traditional hip roof is designed with four sloping sides that meet at the peak.
 Like with the gambrel roof, it also has more headroom than a gable roof but less compared to a mansard roof.
-But even if this type of roofs are bigger than gable roofs, it requires fewer materials because its walls are not as steep as those of the aforementioned roofs.
+But even if this type of roof is bigger than gable roofs, it requires fewer materials because its walls are not as steep as those of the aforementioned roofs.
 Hip roofs are known for their flexibility in design and ease when building.

 This is a type of roof design where a single slope goes from the side to its peak.
 It has one horizontal line and slopes downward on all sides.
 This is another popular roofing style for barns but has lately become a common design for modern homes.
 Although shed roofs are simple to build, they are not ideal for bigger homes.

 CCI is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
-It doesn’t matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.
+It doesn’t matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service, and a long-lasting, durable roof over your head.